Rep. Karen Bass calls for 25th Amendment after chaos on Capitol Hill

 "I would love to see the 25th amendment invoked."

-Bass said Vice President Pence met his obligation to the country yesterday by certifying the election and should wants to see him take it a step further.
+Bass said Vice President Mike Pence met his obligation to the country on Wednesday by certifying the election and should wants to see him take it a step further.

-"Elaine Choa who resigned today.
+"Elaine Chao who resigned today.
 How about instead of resigning, stay there and step up and invoke the 25th Amendment," Bass said.

 In the video above, Rep. Bass also shares her thoughts on the lack of police presence and the response to rioters.